-The Disclosure Committee exhaustively gathers corporate information requiring disclosure, deliberates whether such information should be disclosed as well as the contents and the timing of disclosure, and requests the President and Representative Executive Officer to make a decision on such disclosure.
+The Disclosure Committee collects without omission corporate information subject to determining whether or not to be disclosed and discusses whether to disclose the information, disclosed contents thereof and the timing of the disclosure, and requests the President and Representative Executive Officer to make a decision on such disclosure.
 The Committee, upon completing the necessary internal approval procedures, undertakes the actual disclosure procedures.

-- (b) Internal system relating to the implementation of timely disclosures In order to conduct disclosures in a fair, timely and appropriate manner, the Company has set forth the Disclosure Committee Operating Rules, and has developed and operated an internal system for the implementation of timely disclosures as follows.
+- (b) Internal system relating to the implementation of timely disclosures

+In order to conduct disclosures in a fair, timely and appropriate manner, the Company has set forth the Disclosure Committee Operating Rules, and has developed and operated an internal system for the implementation of timely disclosures as follows.
 The Company conducts appropriate and timely disclosure and going forward intends to make every effort to maintain this internal system. - → For an overview of the internal system relating to the implementation of timely disclosures, please see Appendix 6.